alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 34,
+  slide_image2
+  filename="slide34.png"
-  :alt => "The trust triangle, with the “reliability” side of the triangle highlighted."
+  alt="The trust triangle, with the “reliability” side of the triangle highlighted."
 %}

 Next, let's talk about reliability.